George-Tsiamasiotis/gcmotion/docs/source/reference/frequency_analysis.rst

 ==========================

-The FrequencyAnalysis class iterates through (μ, Pζ, Ε) values upon a given Profile, and finds the ωθ, ωζ frequencies and their ratio qkinetic by searching for contours.
+The FrequencyAnalysis class iterates through (μ, Pζ, Ε) values upon a given Tokamak, and finds the ωθ, ωζ frequencies and their ratio qkinetic by searching for contours.

 .. autoclass:: FrequencyAnalysis